Variational Bayes and Truncation approximations for Enriched Dirichlet process mixtures: A New Truncation Approximation

-where $k^*$ corresponds to However, since $M_k^*$ also satisfies $(\ref{eq:comp2})$, by construction of $M$ (M solves the equation (\ref{eq:comp2})), we can conclude $M_k\leq M_k^*\leq M$, i.e. assuming variable cluster size, we can reduce (and tighten) the number of total clusters.
+where $k^*$ corresponds to However, since $M_k^*$ also satisfies $(\ref{eq:comp2})$, by the specification of $M$, we can conclude $M_k\leq M_k^*\leq M$, i.e. by assuming variable cluster size, we can reduce (and tighten) the number of total clusters.